eltonkola/Dreamcraft/android_app/README.md

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature''''`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ## 📄 License

-Distributed under the [Your License Type Here - e.g., MIT License].
-See `LICENSE.txt` for more information. *(You'll need to add a LICENSE.txt file if you don't have one)*
+Distributed under the Apache License 2.0.
+See `LICENSE.txt` for more information. *(You'll need to create a `LICENSE.txt` file in the root of your repository with the Apache 2.0 license text.)*

-## 📧 Contact

-Your Name/Project Link - your@email.com or [Project Link](https://github.com/yourusername/Dreamcraft)

 Acknowledgements:
 *   [Any libraries or resources you want to thank]